| |

 and even a clerestory?
 The chancel

-whiteness and space creating a sense of the
+creating a sense of the numinous.
+The chancel was

-have been pulled in creating a fitting and
+pulled in creating a fitting and purposeful space

-It reminds me of many Catholic churches in the
+of many Catholic churches of the period in the

 way it has dispensed with clutter and created a